webaverse/Magrathea/README.md

 **Export Components**: Options for exporting specific component types

 **Export**: Begins an export.
-Note that if you have a gameobject selected in editor, then only the selection is exported.
+Note that if you have a game object selected in editor, then only the selection is exported.

 ### Supported Components
 **Lights**: point and direction light are currently supported.